 Additional tips for a dancer’s protein bar choice

 Many protein bars come packaged with claims of being “low in sugar,” “low calorie,” and “paleo.”
 Oftentimes, these bars turn to ingredients like artificial sweeteners, sugar alcohols (erythritol, xylitol, maltitol) & synthetic fibers (inulin, chicory root) that can cause stomach discomfort and gas while dancing.

 Last, trial options with different spices like cocoa powder and cinnamon.
 These enhance flavor and interest.
 My personal favorites are LARA bars, which incorporate flavorful options while utilizing a base of dates and nuts.
-For an in-depth list of TTP favorite bars for dancers, check out this article and grab this free download.
+For an in-depth list of TTP favorite bars for dancers, check out this article.